 Therefore, main focus and experience of Lampidis Cancer Foundation is around the implementation of metronomic 2DG.

-MCS Foundation for Life, the Netherlands (website), based on the extensive knowledge acquired from prior research and application on cancer treatments, as well as constant contact with patients and clinicians across the world, is in the lead for the following:
+MCS Foundation for Life, (website), based on the extensive knowledge acquired from prior research and application on cancer treatments, as well as constant contact with patients and clinicians across the world, is in the lead for the following:

 - contributes to the establishment and adaptation of the metronomic treatment protocol

 - informs and maintains contact with patient and medical communities

 - supports patients and their doctors with the integration of the metronomic protocol as part of larger treatment strategies